List of awards and nominations received by the Corrs

 The Corrs have won 24 awards out 48 nominations over their career.
 Their awards are predominantly in pop and Rock genre categories.
 There have been many controversial categories the band have been nominated in including Billboard awards' Jazz Act, considering the band are not Jazz, or nominated as a female group considering the band consist of male and females.

+One of their most significant achievements occurred at the 1999 BRIT Awards, where they won the award for Best International Group.
+This cemented their status as one of the biggest acts in the UK and Europe at the time.

+In terms of global recognition, the band has been nominated for two Grammy Awards.
+In 2001, they received a nomination for Best Pop Performance by a Duo or Group with Vocal for their hit "Breathless," and their track "Rebel Heart" was nominated for Best Pop Instrumental Performance.